Key takeaways:

-- The calories in 1 roti will vary with its size and what you eat it with.
-For example, having dal or sabzi with roti will increase the total calorie count to 170-300 calories.
+- The calories in one roti will vary with its size and what you top it with.

-Roti, also known as chapati, phulka, or poli in different regions of India, is an unleavened flatbread usually made with whole wheat flour, water, salt, and a little fat (oil/ghee).
+Roti, also known as chapati, phulka, or poli in various regions of India, is a flatbread made with whole wheat flour, water, salt, and a small amount of fat (oil/ghee).

-Today, you are probably looking at the hot roti, topped with ghee, and wondering if even one roti will add some grams to your weight.
+But like most fitness enthusiasts, you are probably looking at the hot roti, topped with ghee, and wondering whether even one roti will add a few grams to your weight.

 But does this mean that roti isn’t good for you?
 This is far from the truth.